gyurisc/HelloMetal/README.md

 # HelloMetal - Metal on iOS9 using Swift 2

-This is the updated version of the source for the article linked below.
-I was using the followign environment :
+This is the updated version of the source code for the article linked below.
+I was using the followign environment:

  -  iOS9
  -  Swift2